nplrkn/alsoran/documentation/howto/free5GC-testing.md

 cargo run --bin gnb-du-sim
 ```

 In terminal 2, hit Ctrl-C to finish the tcpdump.
-You can now view `alsoran.pcap` in Wireshark.
-The 'Malformed Packet' errors are a known problem.
+You can now view `alsoran-free5GC.pcap` in Wireshark.

 To clean up,
 - Ctrl-C in terminal 3 to shut down Alsoran